 learning as a whole body experience

-The more we understand how a young human brain learns, the more evidence we have to support a sensory, engaging and hands-on approach to early education.
+The more we understand how a young human brain learns, the more evidence we have to support a sensory, engaging and hands-on approach to early education and preschool experience.

 Scientists all over the world agree that children are naturally born curious and with a strong desire to understand the environment around them.